andySigler/homemade-hardware/Arduino-SMD/readme.md

 ###Bootloading

-This build does not use the ATMega328p, so in order to change the bootloader, you have to edit the `avrdude.conf`.
+This build does not use the ATMega328p.
+Therefore, if for some reason you want to change the bootloader, you have to edit the `avrdude.conf` while bootloading.
+These steps will guide you through editing your `avrdude.conf` file.
+However, once done bootloading, these changes must be undone in order to send your sketches to the Arduino.

 #####Step 1
 Quit the Arduino IDE if it is open.